The Legend of Zelda: 2006–2011: Motion and touch-based swordplay

+Phantom Hourglass was released in June 2007 in Japan and October in North America and Europe for the Nintendo DS.
+It had a cel-shaded 3D graphical design with top-down gameplay and gameplay optimised for the DS' touch screen.
+It was later released on the Wii U Virtual Console.

-The next Legend of Zelda for the DS, The Legend of Zelda: Spirit Tracks, was released in December 2009.
+The next Legend of Zelda game for the DS, Spirit Tracks, was released in December 2009.
 In this game, the "spirit tracks", railroads which chain an ancient evil, are disappearing from Hyrule.
-Zelda and Link go to the 'Spirit Tower' (the ethereal point of convergence for the tracks) to find out why, but villains steal Zelda's body for the resurrection of the Demon King.
+Zelda and Link go to the Spirit Tower (the ethereal point of convergence for the tracks) to find out why, but villains Cole and Byrne steal Zelda's body for the resurrection of the Demon King.
 Rendered disembodied, Zelda is left a spirit, and only Link (and a certain few sages) can see her.
 Together they go on a quest to restore the spirit tracks, defeat the Demon King, and return Zelda to her body.
-Using a modified engine of that used in Phantom Hourglass, the notably new feature in this game is that the Phantom Guardians seen in Phantom Hourglass are, through a series of events, periodically controllable.
-It was the first time in the series that both Link and Zelda work together on the quest.
+Using a modified engine of that used in Phantom Hourglass, the notably new feature in this game is that the Phantom Guardians seen in Phantom Hourglass are, through a series of events, periodically controllable by Zelda.
 It was later released on the Wii U Virtual Console.

-A new Zelda game for Wii was in development since the end of 2000s.
-The new title was revealed at E3 2010 as Skyward Sword, but its release was delayed to 2011.
-The game, the earliest in the Legend of Zelda timeline, reveals the origins of Hyrule, Ganon and many elements featured in previous games; it uses Wii's MotionPlus feature as well.
-It was released on November 20, 2011; the first run included a 25th Anniversary CD of fully orchestrated music from various Zelda games, including Skyward Sword.
-It was made available for download on Wii U in September 2016.
-The Legend of Zelda: Skyward Sword HD, with optional button-only controls, released for Nintendo Switch in 2021.
+Skyward Sword for the Wii was in development since the end of 2000s.
+The game, the earliest in the Legend of Zelda timeline, reveals the origins of Hyrule, Ganon (here known as Demise), and many elements featured in previous games; it uses Wii's MotionPlus feature as well.
+It was released in November 2011.
+An HD remaster, with optional button-only controls, was released for Nintendo Switch in 2021.